BLAG (Better Letters Magazine)

 Is shipping included in the subscription?

-For those at Blagger level and above, shipping of each issue of the magazine is included in the monthly/annual subscription.
+For those at Blagger level and above, shipping of each issue of the print magazine is included in the monthly/annual subscription.

-What is happening to the email newsletter?
+What is the email newsletter?

 Why are the paid subscriptions so expensive?

 Just like signs, researching, writing, editing, designing, publishing, and distributing a magazine (even just online) takes time and money.
 The paid subscriptions are how this is funded.
 This keeps BLAG and bl.ag online free of advertising and popups, so more space for signs and sign painting.
-Students and lower-income groups can get in touch to request a discount via email@example.com.
+Students and lower-income groups can get in touch to request a discount via firstname.lastname@example.org and there is a referral scheme where you can earn money by recommending new subscribers.

 Why are the paid subscriptions so cheap?